seconila/phing-build/README.md

 # phing-build

-This is a Phing build.xml script for uploading a website to a remote server environment.
+This is a Phing build.xml script for uploading a website to a remote server.

 https://www.phing.info

 The build.xml uses Phing's FileSyncTask to handle the file uploads so you'll need web hosting that supports SSH login.
 SSH will prompt you for the password if you're not using SSH keys to connect.

-You can see precisely what will be uploaded beforehand using the “sync:dryrun” option.
+You can see precisely what will be uploaded beforehand using the `sync:dryrun` option.

 ## Environments

-The build.xml supports 3 environments as standard:
+The build.xml supports 3 remote environments as standard:

 * prod (production)
 * pre (pre-live, the customer can upload content without fear of it being destroyed or overwritten by developers)